 - contributing to the project’s online communications efforts; and

 - participating in statistical research and data collection.

 Applicants must be graduate students in the social sciences, human rights, public policy, or international affairs (though advanced undergraduates and recent graduates will also be considered) and must have

 - a demonstrated interest in domestic social policy issues;

 - a strong academic background and excellent writing skills; and

 - a high level of comfort with using data to make arguments (advanced statistical training helpful but not necessary).

 with a small stipend for travel.
 When possible, school credit will be given.

-To apply, please send a letter of interest, a resume, and two writing samples (maximum 10 pages) in one document to email@example.com.
-Please note that due to the volume of applications, we are unable to respond individually to unsuccessful candidates.
+Please send a letter of interest, a resume, and two writing samples (maximum 10 pages) in one document to: email@example.com.
+Please include “MOA Intern” in the subject field.
+Note that due to the volume of applications, we are unable to respond individually to unsuccessful candidates.